misken/obflowsim-mm/README.md

 ## Explore the explainer notebook

-There's a Jupyter notebook named `explainer_notebook.ipynb` in the `notebooks` folder.
+There's a Jupyter notebook named `obflowsim_explainer.ipynb` in the `notebooks` folder.
 It walks through all the steps of running a simulation experiment and fitting metamodels from the simulation output.